 A leading feminist theologian, Sr. Barbara is also the author of several books and was formerly the president of the Catholic Theological Union in Chicago.
 Among the school’s graduates is Pope Leo XIV.

 Sr. Barbara will give a lecture in the Church sanctuary, then sit for an interview on a wide range of subjects — including the role of women in the Catholic Church, caring for Mother Earth, divisions in the U.S. church and, of course, her perspective and any insider information on the new pope.
+This event will be recorded and is usually posted a few days after the event.

 About the Kennedy Lecture The Kennedy Lecture, is a gift of Thomas and Richard Kennedy in memory of their parents Joan and Keith’s dedication to St. Peter.